Born-Infeld Electrogravity and Dyonic Black Holes: Conclusions

 \section{Conclusions}

-We have analyzed a (determinantal) Born-Infeld-like theory in which the gravitational and electromagnetic sectors are coupled through a single determinant.
-The field equations were obtained by independent variations of the metric, the affine connection and the electromagnetic potential using the Palatini formalism.
-The metric variation gives a constraint equation (reflecting the absence of metric derivatives in the Lagrangian), while the dynamical content comes from the variations with respect to the connection and the potential.
-Working with the symmetric part of the Ricci tensor allowed us to set the torsion to zero, then the connection equation enforces metric compatibility and fixes the connection uniquely to the Levi--Civita one.
+Born--Infeld electrogravity is governed by a Lagrangian that couples gravity and electromagnetism through a unique determinantal structure, in which the Lagrangian density is given by the determinant of a tensor whose symmetric part is geometric and whose antisymmetric part is electromagnetic.
+The Palatini formalism extracts the dynamics by taking the metric \(\bf g\), the affine connection \(\bf \Gamma\), and the electromagnetic potential \(\bf A\) as independent dynamical variables.
+It exhibits its full power by yielding well-behaved dynamic equations free of instabilities.
+The variation with respect to \(\bf g\) leads to a constraint equation, which is the consequence of the absence of derivatives of the metric in the Lagrangian.
+In turn, the dynamical content of the theory comes from the variations with respect to \(\bf \Gamma\) and \(\bf A\).
+The variation with respect to \(\bf \Gamma\) must preserve the symmetry attributed to the geometric sector; this is achieved by setting the torsion to zero.
+This condition, together with the constraint equation, leads to the metric compatibility and fixes the connection as the Levi-Civita connection.